Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Results

 where

 Furthermore, $\mathcal{H}_{\mathrm{B}}=\sum_{i=1}^N\gamma_{i}B_{z}I_{iz}+\mathcal{H}_{n-n}$ is the bath Hamiltonian.
 Finally,

-where $\omega_{e}=\gamma_{e}B$ is the Larmor frequency of the electron spin, are the eigenvalues of the electron spin Hamiltonian $\mathcal{H}_{e}$ (first and second term of Eq. \ref{eq:hamtotpuredeph}).
-A direct consequence of the form of Hamiltonian \ref{eq:hamtotpuredephcompact} is that, by opportunely initializing the electron spin (more on that in section 5) and appropriately choosing the control pulses as having precisely the right frequency $\omega_{1}$, the $\vert-1\rangle$ state can be frozen out of the dynamics since no transitions are allowed towards it.
-Therefore, the electron spin effectively behaves as a qubit~\cite{seo2016quantum}, and we will call it qubit from this point forward.
+where $\omega_{e}=\gamma_{e}B$ is the Larmor frequency of the electron spin, are the eigenvalues of the electron spin Hamiltonian (first and second term of Eq. \ref{eq:hamtotpuredeph}).
+A direct consequence of the form of Hamiltonian \ref{eq:hamtotpuredephcompact} is that, by opportunely initializing the electron spin (more on that in section 4) and appropriately choosing the control pulses as having precisely the right frequency $\omega_{1}$, the $\vert-1\rangle$ state can be frozen out of the dynamics since no transitions are allowed towards it.
+Therefore, the electron spin effectively behaves as a qubit~\cite{seo2016quantum}. \\ As a first-order approximation, in calculating the hyperfine tensor the electron and nuclear spins can be considered as point-dipoles, which is known in the literature as the semiclassical approximation~\cite{schweiger2001principles}.
+In the semiclassical approximation, the hyperfine tensor is given by

-In this context, \textit{ab initio} methods are used to capture physical effects due to the 3D distribution of the defect's spin density, which mainly extends until the third neighbor shell in 3C-SiC crystal structure (see Fig. \ref{fig:spin density}).
-These effects are not included in the semiclassical approximation, where the electron and nuclear spins are considered as classical magnetic point-dipoles interacting with each other.
-In the semiclassical approximation, the hyperfine tensor can be written as

-where $\mu_{0}$ is the vacuum magnetic permeability, $\gamma_{i}$ and $\gamma_{e}$ are the $i$-th nuclear spin and electron spin gyromagnetic ratios, respectively, whereas $\textbf{r}_{i}$ is the position vector of the $i$-th nuclear spin with respect to the qubit, its modulus $r_{i}$ being the distance between the two.
-Of course, as noticed, Eq. \ref{eq:smhyptens} is no longer applicable in the immediate vicinity of the qubit.
+where $\mu_{0}$ is the magnetic permeability of the vacuum, $\gamma_{i}$ and $\gamma_{e}$ are the $i$-th nuclear spin and electron spin gyromagnetic ratios, respectively, whereas $\textbf{r}_{i}$ is the position vector of the $i$-th nuclear spin with respect to the qubit, with its modulus $r_{i}$ being the distance between the two.
+Of course Eq. \ref{eq:smhyptens} is no longer applicable in the immediate vicinity of the qubit. \textit{Ab initio} methods allow us to go beyond the semiclassical approximation and model physical effects generated by the three-dimensional defect's spin density (see Fig. \ref{fig:spin density}). \\